knime/knime-cloud-azure/README.md

 a window of opportunity to perform any clean up tasks required.
 The KNIME Executors use this notification to stop accepting any new work and to attempt to finish any current jobs.

-Termination notifications are sent to the VM's in A VMSS using an event system.
+Termination notifications are sent to the VM's in a VMSS using an event system.
 Each VM in the VMSS will receive the termination event.
 By periodically checking for new events, a KNIME Executor instance can recognize that it is being terminated.

 Supporting termination notification requires: